nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

     * On run: Loads data from `Storage`, receives user input from `TextUI` and uses `Parser` to parse user input into application.
 * `Profile`
     * Handles cached data within run time of application.
-    * Manages and stores the list of `session` that were created by the user before storing them into `Storage`.
+    * Manages and stores the list of `session` and `group` objects for the application
+    * Stores the data cached within the application into `Storage` whenever a change is made.
 * `TextUI`
     * Handles the reading of user input and the printing of the application's output to the user.
 * `Storage`